 SSD Write performance Degrades Over Time

-Now that that these terms are defined, lets show how this effects the SSD performance and degradation, specifically Write performance.
+Now that these terms are defined, lets show how this affects the SSD performance and degradation, specifically Write performance.
 As indicated before, data cannot be directly overwritten on SSDs.
 For example, a small piece of existing file data that is already on a page of the SSD needs to be updated, say page 0 of Block 0.
 There are a few restrictions when writing to an SSD.